jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 mkdir

 : This command is used to create or make a new directory.
-Pronounced *"make-dur"* __Usage examples:__
+Pronounced *"make-dur"*

 ```bash
 mkdir ~/legally-downloaded-music